ImFalling/FrickShow/readme.md

 + Support for padding the main div (Currently breaks the tag, if needed, use a separate div for it)
 + Multiple Transitions
++ Currently no support for multiple file formats, all images need to be PNGs.